tarikk35/Flutter-NotTodoApp/README.md

 # not_todo_app

 An app that you can keep and organize your 'not-to-do' s in a place.
+(I'm still learning Flutter)

 # Features
   - Create, save and organize your not-todo's in a place